 Dell products always come with perfection, and Dell Chromebook 3189 is not an exception.
 With an affordable price, Dell offers a rugged-chassis that is built up of black polycarbonate metal.
 This body was tested by MIL-STD, which guaranteed that it could withstand any harsh temperature, sand, dust, vibration, or any sudden dropdown from 30 inches onto a wooden floor.
 The rubberized edges, as well as two rubber strips at the bottom, avoid any sliding.
 The reason it is deemed to be one of the best Chromebook for the students is due to its ability to adapt to any adverse condition, which is more like to be the cases for the students.

-Although one of the most appealing Chromebook from Dell is not equipped with HD display, its average 1366×768 resolution without the aid of HD puts the N3060 processor at ease results in, it can render a better performance but still not up to the mark.
-However, this doesn’t suppress the quality of the display as the display can produce a better quality of the image, which is perfect.
+Although one of the most appealing Chromebook from Dell is not equipped with an HD display, its average 1366×768 resolution without HD’s aid puts the N3060 processor at ease results in, it can render a better performance still not up to the mark.
+However, this doesn’t suppress the display’s quality as the display can produce a better quality of the image, which is perfect.
 The touchscreen is decent and very responsive.

 The 42WHr permanent battery located behind the chassis can supply the Chromebook for 11:30 hours, which is outstanding and longer than Asus Flip (10:23).
 The absence of HD helps prevent the draining of the battery.
 Therefore, it serves the purpose of the educational usage of this device.
 However, the opening of more than 3 tabs with a streaming video can lead to a severe lagging, and there is no USB-C port that lacks subtle connectivity.